US to consider tariffs on solar panels made in South-east Asia

-WASHINGTON (REUTERS) - US trade officials on Monday (March 28) said they will launch an investigation that could result in tariffs on solar panels imported from four South-east Asian nations, a blow to clean energy project developers that rely on cheap imports to keep costs down.
+WASHINGTON • US trade officials said they will launch an investigation that could result in tariffs on solar panels imported from four South-east Asian nations, a blow to clean energy project developers that rely on cheap imports to keep costs down.

-The Commerce Department's decision regarding imports from Cambodia, Malaysia, Thailand and Vietnam was a victory for Auxin Solar.
-The San Jose, California-based solar manufacturer this year requested the probe, arguing that Chinese manufacturers shifted production to those nations to avoid paying US duties in place for nearly a decade on Chinese-made solar goods.
+The Department of Commerce's decision regarding imports from Malaysia, Thailand, Vietnam and Cambodia was a victory for Auxin Solar, based in San Jose, California.

+The solar manufacturer this year requested the probe, arguing that Chinese manufacturers shifted production to those nations to avoid paying US duties in place for nearly a decade on Chinese-made solar goods.

 Auxin's petition is the latest in a string of efforts by US solar producers to stem the flow of cheap Asian panels that they argue make their products unable to compete in the market.